-- a. identify the records which companies and individuals must retain for tax purposes and state the periods for which the records must be retained; - identify the key features of the PAYE and national insurance system and calculate PAYE tax codes for employees; - c. identify the key features of the selfassessment system for both companies and individuals; - d. determine, in straightforward cases, due dates for: - companies', sole traders', partnerships' and individuals' tax returns, tax payments and payments on account - businesses' VAT returns and payments - employers' PAYE and national insurance returns and payments; - e. identify and calculate the interest and penalties due for: - late submissions of and/or incorrect returns - late and/or incorrect payments of tax; - f. identify the periods within which HMRC can enquire into a taxpayer's returns or other information and tax liabilities and recognise the taxpayer's right of appeal and the process for dealing with disputes.
+- a. identify the records which companies and individuals must retain for tax purposes, the method of retention and state the periods for which the records must be retained; - b. identify the key features of the PAYE and national insurance system and calculate PAYE tax codes for employees; - c. identify the key features of the selfassessment system, including digital tax accounts, both companies and individuals; - d. determine, in straightforward cases, due dates for: - companies', sole traders', partnerships' and individuals' tax returns, tax payments and payments on account - businesses' VAT returns and payments - employers' PAYE and national insurance returns and payments; - e. identify and calculate the interest and penalties due for: - late submissions of and/or incorrect returns - late and/or incorrect payments of tax; - f. identify the periods within which HMRC can enquire into a taxpayer's returns or other information and tax liabilities and recognise the taxpayer's right of appeal and the process for dealing with disputes.